TriangleDevsSlack/policies/README.md

 [Admins Group Email](mailto:trianglerb-organizers@googlegroups.com)

-These people are labeled as "Admins" on this slack.
+These people are labeled as "Admins" on this slack and can be notified with `@admins` in slack.
 They are organizers in the NC Triangle area as well as individuals that help us enforce our [Code of Conduct][conduct]:

 * [Brandon Mathis](https://triangledevs.slack.com/messages/@brandonmathis/)
 * [TJ Stankus](https://triangledevs.slack.com/messages/@tjstankus/)